Tattoo RemovalFresno, CA

 - Remove all makeup, creams or oils before treatment.

-- Apply a thick layer of 4% Lidocaine cream on the tattoo at least 2 hours before treatment.
+- As an optional home treatment apply a thick layer of 4% Lidocaine cream on the tattoo at least 2 hours before treatment.

 How to Care for the Treated Area at Home